blynkkk/blynkkk.github.io/BlynkMainOperations.md

 - Avoid using long delays with ```delay()``` – it may cause connection breaks;

-- If you send more than 10-100 (depends on hardware) values per second - you'll cause [Flood Error](http://docs.blynk.cc/#troubleshooting-flood-error)* and connection to your hardware will be terminated;
+- If you send more than 10-100 (depending on hardware) values per second - you may cause [Flood Error](http://docs.blynk.cc/#troubleshooting-flood-error)* and your hardware will be automatically diconnected from the server;